 Sealing a Municipal Court Record

 This information applies ONLY to cases filed in the Boulder Municipal Court (yellow tickets).
-If your case was filed in the Boulder County Court (white tickets), refer to the District Court links in the upper right hand corner.
+If your case was filed in the Boulder County Court (white tickets), please refer to the District Court links in the upper right-hand corner.

 Sealing Conviction Advisement

 BOULDER MUNICIPAL COURT TRAFFIC OFFENSES: Traffic violations are not eligible for sealing.

 Pursuant to Colorado Revised Statutes, 24-72-702, 703, and 708 you may pay $65 (if you are indigent, you can request a waiver of the fee) and petition our court for the sealing of these records, as follows:

 - Acquittals: If you were acquitted at trial, you are eligible to have the record of your violation be sealed immediately.

 - Dismissals: If your case was dismissed you are eligible to have your record sealed immediately after your case is dismissed.
 This includes dismissal of charges by the prosecutor, dismissal following completion of a Conditional Motion to Dismiss, dismissal following completion of a Deferred Prosecution, and dismissal following completion of a Deferred Judgment/Sentence.
 There are a few exceptions to this rule, but most cases are eligible for sealing.